 Voices of Birralee Holiday Music Program

-Voices of Birralee is inviting children in Grades 3 – 6 to find their inner musician over the April and September 2020 school holidays.
+Calling all kids with a love for music and singing!
+Voices of Birralee is inviting children in Grades 3 – 6 to find their inner musician over the April school holidays.

-The five-day program will provide children with the opportunity to explore a diverse range of musical genres, build self-confidence and lifelong friendships, discover the magic of music in a fun and encouraging environment, and develop an appreciation for the arts.
+The four-day program will provide children with the opportunity to explore a diverse range of musical genres, build self-confidence and lifelong friendships, discover the magic of music in a fun and encouraging environment, and develop an appreciation for the arts.

 School Holiday Music Program